Asian Car Brands

 Hyundai Logo

-The first Hyundai automobile plant was built in the late 1960s in Seoul, where its headquarters is located now.
-Prior to that, the company’s main business was shipbuilding.
-The export of cars began in 1976 when the Hyundai brand was recognized in South Korea’s domestic market.
-A new era in the history of the automaker was marked by the purchase of a stake in Kia Motors Corporation, which led to significant economic growth.
+The first Hyundai automobile plant was built in the late 1960s in Seoul, where it is now its headquarters.
+Before that, the company’s main business was shipbuilding.
+Car exports began in 1976 when the Hyundai brand was recognized in South Korea’s domestic market.
+A new era in the automaker’s history was marked by purchasing a stake in Kia Motors Corporation, which led to significant economic growth.

 Kia